khalilacheche/ada-2022-project-adaes/README.md

 **Step 5 :**
-  - Plot evolution of semantic closeness along the path
+  - See if the players are getting semantically closer to the destination by each hop they take
-  - See if played paths are getting semantically closer to destination
+  - Plot the evolution of the semantic closeness from each hop to the target page as we progress through the path
   - Observe and draw conclusion on players' behaviour